ostis-ai/sc-machine/docs/other/config.md

 [sc-memory]
 # Maximum number of segments.
 By default: 65536
 max_loaded_segments = 1000
+# Maximum number of threads that can be used to access to sc-memory
 max_threads = 32
+# Maximum number of threads that can be used in events and agents handler
+max_events_and_agents_threads = 32

 # Period (in seconds) to save sc-memory stat
 save_period = 3600